codingwithchetan1702/codingwithchetan1702/README.md

 - 🎓 I completed my Bachelor of Computer Applications (BCA) and am currently pursuing my Master of Computer Applications (MCA) at GLS University (2023–2025).
 - 🧠 I recently completed **Advanced React** by Meta on Coursera
-- 👨‍💻 Passionate about building full-stack web applications using MERN
-- ⚡ In my free time, I contribute to open source, build personal projects, and explore new technologies
+- 👨‍💻 Passionate about building full-stack web applications using MERN ⚡ In my free time, I enjoy contributing to open source, building personal projects, exploring new technologies, and working on data annotation tasks.

 ---